hollowdll/hakjdb/README.md

 - [Protocol Buffer compiler](https://github.com/protocolbuffers/protobuf#protobuf-compiler-installation)
 - [Quickstart](https://grpc.io/docs/languages/go/quickstart/)

-If you just want to compile the binaries, then installing only Go is enough.
+If you just want to compile the binaries then installing only Go is enough.

 After you have successfully installed go, clone this repository.